AiCEG/IoTModuleProject/README.md

 This is our Project of the IoT Module

+# Document and Solution Overview

+The Powerpoint is in the solution folder.
+All our final software is in the solution folder.
+The rest is just what we tried, used and tested.
+To show the work and progress.

 # Architecture Overview

 - Raspberry pi
   - Camera Module
-- Raspberry Zero
+- Raspberry Pi Zero
   - CO2 Module
+- Raspberry Pi
+  - Discovery Collector.
+(MQTT Subscriber storing measurements to MongoDB)
-- Thirdparty Server / MQTT Broker
+- External Thirdparty Server / MQTT Broker

+- Mobile Router for Connectivity

 # Software Overview

 - people_counter.py runs on Raspberry Pi

-- depth_estimater.py runs on Raspberry Pi
+- collect_co2_publish.py runs on Raspberry Pi Zero

-- co_measurement.py runs on Raspberry Zero
+- discovery_collector.py.py runs on Raspberry

+All the Scripts are registered as services to start on startup of the raspberry pi.

 # people_counter.py